 Electron beam machining also comes under one of those Non-traditional machining methods where highly dedicated accuracy is maintained.
 The brief explanation of EBM was explained below in a detailed manner.

-When the power supply is given to the laser gun it is producing very high-intensity electromagnetic waves in the form of a beam called as a laser beam with a wavelength ranging from 0.1 to 70 micrometer.
+When the power supply is given to the laser gun it is producing very high-intensity electromagnetic waves in the form of a beam called a laser beam with a wavelength ranging from 0.1 to 70 micrometers.

 When this high-intensity electromagnetic wave beam is incident on the workpiece, the electromagnetic wave energy is converted into heat energy based on surface phenomena radiation heat transfer.

-So this is the definite guide on Non-Traditional Machining Processes, I hope you liked it, feel free to share your thoughts on the comment section.
+So this is the definite guide on Non-Traditional Machining Processes, I hope you liked it, feel free to share your thoughts in the comment section.